 The number of local and national organizing efforts to protect and expand the rights of the undocumented have significantly increased over the last ten years.
 Nonetheless, community and other immigrant rights advocates feel their efforts have not kept pace with the impact of U.S. economic and foreign policies which continue to spur all types of immigration, and of domestic policies which lead to greater impoverishment and restriction of rights.
 Perhaps, as many now believe, nothing less than the repeal of employer sanctions will prevent further deterioration of rights.

-Cathi Tactaquin is director of the National Network for Immigrant and Refugee Rights in Oakland.
+ABOUT THE AUTHOR Cathi Tactaquin is director of the National Network for Immigrant and Refugee Rights in Oakland.